Get more information about Virginia Polytechnic Institute and State University by clicking links below:

 Admission Requirements & Details

 The admissions information below may provide a better idea of the applicants Virginia Polytechnic Institute and State University accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any college or dual credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into Virginia Tech.
+The details may include application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted